mbientlab/Warble/README.md

 target platform.

 ## Linux
-On Linux, bleat wraps around the [libblepp](https://github.com/edrosten/libblepp) library, which is included as a submodule.
+On Linux, warble wraps around the [libblepp](https://github.com/edrosten/libblepp) library, which is included as a submodule.
 You will need to have BlueZ, Boost headers, and GNU Make installed along with a C++ compiler that support C++14.

 ```bash